zendeskgarden/react-containers/packages/field/README.md

 examples.

-The `useField` hook will supply the prop getters to handle `aria-labelledby` along with for/id mapping and `aria-describedby` mapping when a hint is applied.
+The `useField` hook will supply the prop getters to handle `aria-labelledby` along with for/id mapping and `aria-describedby` mapping when a hint and/or status message is applied.

 ### useField